BellHermitage/suzunaan.org/content/music/kyuu/index.en.md

 |そしたら全部　くべるんだ |soshitara zenbu kuberu nda |Afterwards, throw them all in the fire|
 |ひとさじの未練ごと |hito saji no miren-goto |Add a spoonful of regret!|

-Whoever she's referring to has to go on with a great _sacrifice_ to make ends meet, knowing full well that in the end it's useless and they will regret it later on.
+Whoever she's referring to has to go on with a great _sacrifice_ to make ends meet, knowing full well that in the end it's useless.
-This can be connected to the first stanza: we can safely assume that there's a ritual going on which will result in the one doing it to be "saved" in some way --- but they know something isn't right: they are hurting people and it isn't working.
+This can be connected to the first stanza: we can safely assume that there's a "ritual" of sorts going on which will result in the one doing it to be "saved" in some way --- but they know something isn't right: they are hurting people and it isn't working.

+Another way of interpreting it is that maybe they must overcome a major challenge which comes at a great cost.

 | Original | Romaji | English |